German Cockroaches

 Blattella germanica

 German cockroaches are the primary indoor roach problem in Alberta.
 They reproduce quickly, prefer warm tight spaces near food and moisture, and typically require bait-based, integrated control—not surface spraying.
+In Edmonton homes, apartments, and condos, correct identification matters because small roaches and other incidental insects are often misread.

 What they look like